Logo Cost will vary, but what should it be?

 So what about the long answer?
 What does it depend on?
 Some of the variables that can change your final logo cost include:

 At the low end, you can expect to pay about $2000 for a logo.
 That price can increase depending on the specific variables involved.
-In this article, we hope to give you a rough idea of the process of creating a logo, the things that we look at during the process, and why it costs what it does.
+In this article, we’ll aim to give you an idea of the process for creating a logo.
+Furthermore, we’ll explain the things that we look at during the process, and why it costs what it does.

 In the design industry, logos are perhaps the most important part of your Brand Identity–the collective way to identify your brand that includes your logo, your business style, your values, and even what you and your team wear–because the logo is literally the way that many people will recognise a brand.
-Connecting a quality product to a brand establishes an emotional attachment, which in turn leads to loyalty, and loyal customers can even become promoters who tell others how great you are.
+Connecting a quality product to a brand establishes an emotional attachment.
+In turn, can lead to loyalty.
+And loyal customers can even become promoters who tell others how great you are.
 Customers connect that image to your products, services, and what you stand for.
 This can be extremely important if you have a name that’s similar to someone else’s—especially if you’re in the same industry.

 Some companies design their business models entirely around riding the coattails of another successful business.
 They’ll create a similar name in the same industry and can even swipe some customers from their competitor merely through mistaken identity; someone thought they were going to the other place instead.
 A memorable logo that stands out greatly reduces this chance.